richchapler/AzureSolutionsDocumentation/docs/Infrastructure_Migration_KeyVaults.md

 Key Vault migration is not a simple topic, nor is there a point-and-click, "Explorer" type tool.

-This documentation details step-by-step instructions for some of the options.
+This documentation will detail step-by-step instructions for one of the options.

 | Option           | Pros       | Cons     |
 | ---------------- | ---------- | -------- |